darwin-s/sge/README.md

 ## Installation

 Use CMake to build and install the library.
-If you downloaded the source in a folder named "sge" then and you want to build a release build, then the installation will look like this:
+If you downloaded the source in a folder named "sge" and you want to build a release build, then the installation will look like this: